alchemyplatform/aa-sdk/site/packages/aa-ethers/account-signer/introduction.md

 # AccountSigner

-`AccountSigner` is an extension of the ethers.js `signer` which includes a implementation of `ISmartContractAccount` to integrate [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) smart accounts.
-The interface is similar to a standard `signer`, with additional methods to leverage the Alchemy Account Abstraction stack.
+`AccountSigner` is an extension of the ethers.js `Signer` which includes a implementation of `ISmartContractAccount` to integrate [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) smart accounts.
+The interface is similar to a standard `Signer`, with additional methods to leverage the Alchemy Account Abstraction stack.

 Notable differences between `EthersProviderAdapter` and `JsonRpcProvider` are implementations for: